SuperOfficeDocs/crmscript/docs/api-reference/classes/NSBatchTaskInfo/NSBatchTaskInfo.md

 so.topic: reference
 ---

-BatchTaskInfo contains information about one batch task.
+NSBatchTaskInfo contains information about one batch task.

 1. autolist